Zoetis (NYSE:ZTS) Trading Up 1.1%

-Zoetis (NYSE:ZTS – Get Free Report) last announced its quarterly earnings data on Thursday, May 2nd.
-The company reported $1.38 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.34 by $0.04.
-The firm had revenue of $2.19 billion during the quarter, compared to analysts’ expectations of $2.14 billion.
+Zoetis (NYSE:ZTS – Get Free Report) last released its quarterly earnings data on Thursday, May 2nd.
+The company reported $1.38 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.34 by $0.04.
+The firm had revenue of $2.19 billion for the quarter, compared to the consensus estimate of $2.14 billion.
 Zoetis had a net margin of 27.38% and a return on equity of 50.34%.
-The company’s revenue for the quarter was up 9.5% compared to the same quarter last year.
-During the same period in the prior year, the company posted $1.31 earnings per share.
-On average, sell-side analysts predict that Zoetis Inc. will post 5.77 earnings per share for the current year.
+The company’s quarterly revenue was up 9.5% on a year-over-year basis.
+During the same period last year, the firm earned $1.31 earnings per share.
+Analysts forecast that Zoetis Inc. will post 5.77 EPS for the current fiscal year.

-In other news, EVP Roxanne Lagano sold 363 shares of the stock in a transaction on Monday, February 12th.
-The shares were sold at an average price of $197.74, for a total value of $71,779.62.
-Following the completion of the sale, the executive vice president now directly owns 20,417 shares of the company’s stock, valued at $4,037,257.58.
-The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Insiders sold a total of 2,209 shares of company stock valued at $371,293 over the last three months.
-Corporate insiders own 0.16% of the company’s stock.
+In other Zoetis news, EVP Roxanne Lagano sold 923 shares of Zoetis stock in a transaction on Thursday, April 18th.
+The shares were sold at an average price of $151.17, for a total value of $139,529.91.
+Following the transaction, the executive vice president now directly owns 14,800 shares of the company’s stock, valued at $2,237,316.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+0.16% of the stock is currently owned by corporate insiders.

-Several institutional investors have recently bought and sold shares of ZTS.
-Cary Street Partners Investment Advisory LLC lifted its position in Zoetis by 7.4% during the third quarter.
-Cary Street Partners Investment Advisory LLC now owns 93,735 shares of the company’s stock valued at $16,308,000 after purchasing an additional 6,457 shares during the last quarter.
-Peak Financial Advisors LLC bought a new stake in shares of Zoetis in the 4th quarter worth about $2,776,000.
-Ninety One UK Ltd lifted its holdings in shares of Zoetis by 13.1% in the 4th quarter.
-Ninety One UK Ltd now owns 108,293 shares of the company’s stock worth $21,374,000 after acquiring an additional 12,537 shares during the last quarter.
-Raymond James Financial Services Advisors Inc. lifted its holdings in shares of Zoetis by 10.9% in the 4th quarter.
-Raymond James Financial Services Advisors Inc. now owns 183,564 shares of the company’s stock worth $36,230,000 after acquiring an additional 17,976 shares during the last quarter.
-Finally, GuoLine Advisory Pte Ltd lifted its holdings in shares of Zoetis by 25.0% in the 4th quarter.
-GuoLine Advisory Pte Ltd now owns 174,400 shares of the company’s stock worth $34,421,000 after acquiring an additional 34,900 shares during the last quarter.
-92.80% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in ZTS.
+Seven Eight Capital LP increased its holdings in shares of Zoetis by 855.7% during the first quarter.
+Seven Eight Capital LP now owns 38,895 shares of the company’s stock valued at $6,581,000 after acquiring an additional 34,825 shares in the last quarter.
+Texas Capital Bancshares Inc TX grew its position in Zoetis by 22.8% during the 1st quarter.
+Texas Capital Bancshares Inc TX now owns 4,304 shares of the company’s stock worth $728,000 after purchasing an additional 799 shares during the last quarter.
+O Shaughnessy Asset Management LLC increased its stake in Zoetis by 10.8% during the 1st quarter.
+O Shaughnessy Asset Management LLC now owns 84,423 shares of the company’s stock valued at $14,285,000 after purchasing an additional 8,255 shares in the last quarter.
+Penobscot Investment Management Company Inc. raised its holdings in shares of Zoetis by 3.9% in the first quarter.
+Penobscot Investment Management Company Inc. now owns 11,123 shares of the company’s stock worth $1,882,000 after buying an additional 419 shares during the last quarter.
+Finally, Davis R M Inc. lifted its stake in shares of Zoetis by 14.4% during the first quarter.
+Davis R M Inc. now owns 127,445 shares of the company’s stock worth $21,565,000 after buying an additional 16,090 shares during the period.
+92.80% of the stock is currently owned by hedge funds and other institutional investors.

 Zoetis Company Profile